For a total of nine of your 26 four-week blocks, your days will be split between the hospital and clinic.

 - Identify and manage common medical conditions associated with childhood onset disorders

-Procedures during your inpatient months include electromyography (EMG) and selective dorsal rhizotomy monitoring and injections.
+Procedures during your inpatient months include electromyography (EMG), selective dorsal rhizotomy monitoring, and injections.

 General pediatric hospital

-During this two-week rotation, you become familiar with general acute pediatric conditions warranting hospitalization, as well as pediatric fluid, nutrition and medication management.
+During this two-week rotation, you become familiar with general acute pediatric conditions and post-op monitoring warranting hospitalization, as well as pediatric fluid, nutrition, and medication management.

-Two weeks in the NICU allow you to better understand what infants and their families experience at the beginning of life.
+Two-weeks in the NICU allow you to better understand what infants and their families experience at the beginning of life.
 You become familiar with the risk factors for future disability and manage basic preemie care with ample support.
+Handling and assisting with the care of a 2-pound premature infant in the neonatal intensive care unit (NICU) provides context for the years to come.

-The two-week Pediatric Intensive Care Unit (PICU) rotation is intended to familiarize you with the identification and management of life-threatening emergencies, respiratory support options, postoperative care and airway management.
+The two-week Pediatric Intensive Care Unit (PICU) rotation is intended to familiarize you with the identification and management of life-threatening emergencies, respiratory failure management, postoperative care, and airway management.
 You develop a deeper understanding of disorders of consciousness, end of life and palliative care, transplants, and initial trauma care.

-During your one-month pediatric neurology rotation, you evaluate, work up and treat a wide variety of pediatric neurologic presentations and diagnoses such as genetic syndromes, epilepsy, acquired central nervous system and peripheral neuromuscular dysfunction, movement disorders, developmental delays and regression, and headaches.
+During your one-month pediatric neurology rotation, you evaluate and treat a wide variety of pediatric neurologic presentations and diagnoses such as: genetic syndromes, epilepsy, acquired central nervous system and peripheral neuromuscular dysfunction, movement disorders, developmental delays and regression, and headaches.

-During your two-week pediatric rheumatology rotation, you are likely to see:
+During your two-week pediatric rheumatology rotation, you are likely to see individuals with juvenile inflammatory arthritis, systemic lupus erythematosus, seronegative spondyloarthropathies, juvenile dermatomyositis, and noninflammatory causes of musculoskeletal pain.

 Pediatric orthopedic surgery

 You rotate with the pediatric orthopedists for one month.
-This includes OR observation as well as clinical evaluation of a wide variety of bone and soft tissue abnormalities, including fractures, scoliosis, hip dysplasia and genetic bone syndromes.
+This includes OR observation as well as outpatient clinical evaluation of a wide variety of bone and soft tissue abnormalities, including: fractures, torsions, scoliosis, hip dysplasia, and genetic bone syndromes.
 You learn about optimal timing and conditions for various procedures.
+For example, learning directly from a pediatric orthopedic surgeon about surgical indications for hip dysplasia in a child with cerebral palsy and then actually observing the operation enables you to provide more informed care and advice to future similar patients.

-During your genetics rotation, you refine your history-taking skills and learn to look for signs of common genetic disorders that are referred to rehabilitation clinics.
+During your two-week genetics rotation, you refine your history-taking skills and learn to look for signs of common genetic disorders that are referred to rehabilitation clinics as well as identify initial steps for genetic testing and therapeutics.

-You tour numerous facilities in and around Rochester that provide support to youth with disabilities, so that you can assist in connecting your patients and families with appropriate groups and activities.
+You tour numerous facilities in the Rochester area that provide support to youth with disabilities, so that you can assist in connecting your patients and families with appropriate groups and activities.

-Night call is taken from home.
-During call, you have an attending rehabilitative medicine specialist available for consultation as needed.
+Night call when rotating on the rehabilitation unit is taken from home.
+During call, you have an attending rehabilitation medicine physician available for consultation.
+Call frequency maximum is twice per week but more likely once per week during the two months you are exclusively covering the rehabilitation unit.
+The vast majority of PRM training rotations/months have no night call.
 Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education (ACGME).

 You may moonlight with program director approval.
 Moonlighting must not interfere with the required learning and must not violate the work-hour rules of the Accreditation Council for Graduate Medical Education (ACGME) or visa regulations.